What Is a Percussion Massager?

-This soft foam/rubber shaped ball is a great attachments for beginners or when using your percussion massager for the first time.
-It is the softest most non evasive piece available.
+This soft foam/rubber shaped ball is a great attachment for beginners or when using your percussion massager for the first time.
+It is the softest, most non-evasive piece available.
 You can generally use it on any part of your body for a relaxing percussive massage.
 It feels great on the back of the neck and bottom of the foot.

-This hammer tip shaped attachment is considered the best overall in general.
-You can really breakdown muscle tissue in dense areas of the body like the pecs or quads and back.
+This hammer tip shaped attachment is generally considered the best overall.
+You can really breakdown muscle tissue in dense areas of the body like the pecs, quads, and back.
 It generally is suited to use on all your main muscles and feels great on the highest of settings.

-The 2 pronged fork attachment is best used on certain parts of your body.
-The fork glides perfectly along your trapezoid muscles starting from the upper neck area to your shoulders.
-It can be run across the achilles and used to massage your calf muscles.
+The 2-pronged fork attachment is best used on certain parts of your body.
+The fork glides perfectly along your trapezius muscles starting from the upper neck area to your shoulders.
+It can be ran across the Achilles and used to massage your calf muscles.
 It could also be placed on your ankles for increased mobility.
-Lastly the fork can be smoothed over your feet to promote circulation.
+Lastly, the fork can be smoothed over your feet to promote circulation.

 This advanced attachment is great for massaging trigger points in the body.
 You can use it to focus on tight spots, it works beautifully for muscle knot removals.
 Use this head to reach difficult locations on your body like in between your toes and trigger certain points in your foot.

 The Quantum Percussion Massager Is The Obvious Choice